.jpeg)

 Discover Lethbridge’s Environmental Attractions

 Welcome to Lethbridge, Alberta!
-We’re hometo many things, but you be surprised to learn that we have tons going on whenit comes to environmental initiatives.
-Firstly, we have the sixth-best solar resourceson the planet, and we’re also a wind power hotbed.
-But that’s just thebeginning!
+We’re home to many things, including a large number of environmental initiatives.
+We have the sixth-best solar resources on the planet, and we’re also a wind power hotbed.
+And that’s just the beginning!

 Happy exploring,